BorderBird

 What does BorderBird cost?

 Pricing is per door (unit), not per property.
-Free Snowbird (1 door, free — no time limit) to get started.
-Pro Snowbird is $29 CAD / $21 USD per month (up to 5 doors; or $269 CAD / $199 USD per year).
-Max Snowbird (up to 10 doors, unlocks utility import) is $59 CAD / $44 USD per month (or $539 CAD / $399 USD per year).
+Free (1 door, free — no time limit) to get started.
+Pro is $29 CAD / $21 USD per month (up to 5 doors; or $269 CAD / $199 USD per year).
+Max (up to 10 doors, unlocks utility import) is $59 CAD / $44 USD per month (or $539 CAD / $399 USD per year).
 Running a property-management business?
 The PM plan starts at $99 CAD/mo including 25 doors, then +$2.75/door (11–150 doors), and Enterprise (150+ doors) is custom — both sales-assisted.
 Need to unlock a past tax year?
 Tax Year Unlock is available as a one-time $79 CAD add-on on Free and Pro plans.
 See full pricing at borderbird.com/pricing.

 Is there a free trial?

 Yes.
-The Free Snowbird plan covers one property at no cost with no time limit — long enough to run a complete tax year through BorderBird before deciding to upgrade.
+The Free plan covers one property at no cost with no time limit — long enough to run a complete tax year through BorderBird before deciding to upgrade.

 How is BorderBird different from QuickBooks for landlords?